 If you notice, there are extra dies in the set that you can cut out, like the swirls and the banner.

-I hope that you enjoyed this card inspiration and that you’ll give it a go.
+I hope that you enjoyed this card inspiration and that you’ll also give the Sweet Cupcake stamp set a go.

-Also, visit the online store for current products for 2-step stamping.
+Visit the online store for current products and explore the ones for 2-step stamping.

-Would you like to learn this technique in class?
+Would you like to learn stamping techniques in class?
 Let me know so we can organise one for you.
 Bring along your friends too so you can share the fun.